Julia Goss: Later career

 Goss performed with the Gilbert and Sullivan groups "The Magic of Gilbert and Sullivan", along with former D'Oyly Carte colleagues John Ayldon, Lorraine Daniels, Patricia Leonard, Kenneth Sandford and Geoffrey Shovelton, and "The Gilbert & Sullivan Companions", together with Shovelton, Jon Ellison, Jane Metcalf and Michael Rayner.
-She has also performed with Opera della Luna as Little Buttercup in H.M.S.
+She also performed with Opera della Luna as Little Buttercup in H.M.S.
 Pinafore.
-She has attended several reunions of former D'Oyly Carte artists and has appeared at the International Gilbert and Sullivan Festival in Buxton, England.
-Goss enjoys travel, reading, cooking and needle-work.
+She attended several reunions of former D'Oyly Carte artists and appeared at the International Gilbert and Sullivan Festival in Buxton, England.
+Goss enjoyed travel, reading, cooking and needle-work.

 In 1994, she guest starred on an episode of the television series ChuckleVision, called "Gala Performance", where she played a famous opera singer.

+Goss died in England on 5 August 2023.

 Recordings

 Among Goss's recordings are a number of Gilbert and Sullivan operas with the D'Oyly Carte Opera Company, including the roles of Plaintiff in Trial (1975), Nekaya in Utopia (1976), Julia in The Grand Duke (1976), Casilda in The Gondoliers (1977), and Laetitia Grinder in The Zoo (1978), and excerpts from The Gondoliers and Ruddigore in a 1970 recording with the company called "Songs and Snatches".